RSLingo/RSL-Excel-Template/README.md

 This repository publishes the “RSLingo's RSL Excel Template” that is a System Requirements Specification (SRS) template based on the multi-view architecture and inspired on the design of several former languages such as RSL-IL [1,2], XIS* [5,6] and SilabREQ [7], and that is aware of the problems and practical recommendations discussed in [4,5].

 This template includes the following files:
-.
-RSLingo-RSL-Excel-Template-vX.Y.xlsx: the RSLingo RSL Excel template that can be customized or directly used in a project basis (please use the most recent version)
+* **RSLingo-RSL-Excel-Template-vX.Y.xlsx**: the RSLingo RSL Excel template that can be customized or directly used in a project basis (please use the most recent version)
-.
-RSLingo-RSL-BillingSystem-vX.Y.xlsx: an Excel file with a simple (and not complete) application example of this RSL Excel template; Use the last version as a starting point for your learning and use purpose."
+* **RSLingo-RSL-BillingSystem-vX.Y.xlsx**: an Excel file with a simple (and not complete) application example of this RSL Excel template; Use the last version as a starting point for your learning and use purpose."

 Feedback
 --------------------------------------------------------------------------------------
-We would appreciate your feedback, alberto.silva@tecnico.ulisboa.pt
+Your Feedback is Highly Appreciated! alberto.silva@tecnico.ulisboa.pt

 References
 --------------------------------------------------------------------------------------